developingUnicorn/sarahs_portfolio/README.md

 ## Java
 Java program for creating and calculating inventory for a store.

+Todo list application with the purpose of refreshing my Java and learning TDD with Junit.

 ## Frontend
 Kajakklubben, A basic webpage made for a school course.
 HTML, CSS.